 Bonnie Bartlett studied Business Administration at Quinsigamond Community College and Atlantic Union College.
 She started her career at Data General, in the corporate world.
 Several years in, she decided this was not the path for her.
 After some discussion with her husband, Bonnie took the plunge, quit her job and began volunteering as a kennel worker, then training assistant, at NEADS, a service dog training organization.

 In 1993, Bonnie had her first Weimaraner who needed a little more training and behavioral guidance beyond her skills.
 She previously had dogs who must have trained themselves because, miraculously, they were wonderful companions who could go anywhere and do anything.
 Bonnie started taking classes and private lessons with the Weimaraner, which led to being completely hooked on this “dog thing.”

 Bonnie met Dana Crevling in 1999, when she attended Dogs of Course’s inaugural Instructor Training Course class.
 She began working for Dana in 2000, initially part time, then as Dogs of Course grew, she happily came along for the ride.

-Bonnie has competed in dog sports, sporadically since 1994 with her Weimaraners (2) and Smooth Fox Terriers (3), always having a party while doing so!
-She has titled her dogs in obedience, hunt tests, tracking, earthdog, rally, agility, Barn Hunt, Happy Ratters, tricks, and K9 Nose Work.
+Bonnie has competed in dog sports since 1994 with her Weimaraners (2) and Smooth Fox Terriers (3), always having a party while doing so!
+She has titled her dogs in obedience, hunt tests, tracking, earthdog, rally, agility, Barn Hunt, Happy Ratters, tricks, scent work, and K9 Nose Work.
 Her first Smooth Fox Terrier was a certified therapy dog through Therapy Dogs International, making weekly visits to multiple nursing homes in the area.
 Both of her Weimaraners earned Versatility rankings in the Weimaraner Club of America and her current Smooth Fox Terrier has a Versatility Award from the American Fox Terrier Club..

-Bonnie was active in training clubs for a dozen years or so, serving on Board of Directors for the Shrewsbury Dog Training Club, agility trial chair at the Weim Club of America Nationals in 2003 and was a member of the LEAP Agility Club, Yankee Weimaraner Club and Weimaraner Club of America and is currently a member of the American Fox Terrier Club.
+Bonnie was active in training clubs for a dozen years or so, serving on Board of Directors for the Shrewsbury Dog Training Club, agility trial chair at the Weimaraner Club of America Nationals in 2003 and was a member of the LEAP Agility Club, Yankee Weimaraner Club, Weimaraner Club of America, and the American Fox Terrier Club.